-Washington’s Week 1 Preview: Ron Rivera era begins; Terry McLaurin vs. Darius Slay, round two
+Washington’s Week 1 Preview: Ron Rivera era begins; Terry McLaurin vs. Darius Slay, Round 2

 Quote of the week: Rivera on how his team will approach the national anthem.

-“It’s funny because people say, ‘Oh you should all kneel together,’ or, ‘You shouldn’t kneel, because it doesn’t show team unity.’
+“It’s funny because people say, ‘Oh, you should all kneel together,’ or, ‘You shouldn’t kneel, because it doesn’t show team unity.’
 Well, I think that’s wrong.
 I think if half your team kneels and half your team stands and everybody respects that, that’s team unity.
 That to me really is.
-Because I am mature enough to respect your right as an American, the first amendment, to kneel, and please respect my right to stand. … The world is about compromise.
+Because I am mature enough to respect your right as an American, the First Amendment, to kneel, and please respect my right to stand. … The world is about compromise.
 It’s about respect.
-And if you don’t respect the person’s right, then you’re not respecting the first amendment.
+And if you don’t respect the person’s right, then you’re not respecting the First Amendment.
 That’s the way I approach it.”

 Pregame reading: